-But how can doing something that takes even more time out of your home and work life possibly be conducive to a better balancing act?
+You might be wondering how something that takes even more time out of your home and work life can possibly be conducive to a better balancing act.
 Apparently, there are two major reasons…

 An increased workload often means increased stress, and although some work better under stress, there comes a point when it is counterproductive.